Costa Rica Itinerary: 7-10 Days

 My brother Matt zipping away!

-LODGINGCabinas Vista al Golfo : A rustic place with a gorgeous view
+LODGING: Cabinas Vista al Golfo : A rustic place with a gorgeous view

 DAY 5 – Manuel Antonio: Quepos Town

-We took a shuttle from Monteverde to Quepos, leaving at 8:30am.
+We took a morning shuttle from Monteverde to Quepos, leaving at 8:30am.
 We arrived to Quepos (the base point for exploring Manuel Antonio National Park) at 2pm.
-I would advise a shuttle service as it is another long drive (and on a budget, this is the fastest way to do it)!

-Spend the afternoon exploring Quepos town, and visit the public beach for a swim.
-The national park closes early, so I say save it for the next day so you can get the most out of your entry ticket.
+The national park closes early, so I say save it for the next day to get the most out of your entry ticket.

 Manuel Antonio Beach, Costa Rica